piotrek1555/Azure-Fundamentals-Workshops/Instructions/06-Azure-DevOps/1-Azure-DevOps.md

 10. TODO

 # Task 8: Create WebApp
 In this task, you will create an Azure App Service Web App.
 You can use the web app created in previous demo.
-If you don't have one or want to create a new one, follow the instructions in **Task 1** in this manual - [02-App-services](https://github.com/piotrek1555/Azure-Fundamentals-Workshops/blob/main/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md).
+If you don't have one or want to create a new one, follow the instructions in **Task 1** in this manual: [App-services](https://github.com/piotrek1555/Azure-Fundamentals-Workshops/blob/main/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md).

-# Task 8: Build Pipeline
+# Task 9: Build Pipeline
 1. Go to Azure **Pipelines**, on the top right, click **New pipeline**, click **Use the classic editor** at the bottom
 ![image](https://user-images.githubusercontent.com/51710476/211810580-c42e3543-0c53-401c-b358-c1c7b8e387a1.png)

-2. Click
+2. Select **Azure Repos Git**, select your project, repository and selet **main** branch from the **Default branch for manual and scheduled builds**.
+Click **Continue**.
 ![image](https://user-images.githubusercontent.com/51710476/211836520-03c4e59d-f69b-4b2a-8dd3-e01d8411dd1a.png)

 3. Click